Sam-Dragon/java-7/src/ThreadsNotes.md

 - Not-Runnable - When the thread is blocked/waited [sleep(), wait(), IO Block method]
 - Terminate - When the thread is killed [stop() method (OR) run method finishes]

+## Volatile Keyword
+- To share the data between the threads, volatile keyword is used

 ## Best Practices
 - Try to use executor service for thread based programs
 - All the executions must have proper exception handling done